ghostery/adblocker/bench/comparison/overview.md

-Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly, which allows to remove the cost of initialization completely.
+Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly, which removes the cost of initialization completely.

 We performed 100 serializations for each content-blocker and display the